Is Cosmetic Surgery a Taboo for Men?

 The professor of Men’s Health at Leeds Metropolitan University, Alan White, said: “These findings are worrying but not surprising.
 There’s been a big increase in the numbers of British men having cosmetic procedures such as a nose job or removal of breast tissue; that’s gone from almost nothing to quite a significant industry over the last 10 years.
 All this fuels the idea of the body beautiful and encourages a quick fix rather than appropriate diet and physical fitness levels.”

 And, he is not exaggerating.
 The number of men getting plastic surgery has increased dramatically over recent years.
 Whether or not they consider it to be taboo, they are certainly getting it done behind closed doors.

 Men’s Looks Matter

 There’s no doubt that women get a lot scrutiny, but men aren’t immune from it either!
-According to a study done at the University of Florida, tall men make more money.
+According to a study done at the University of Florida, tall men make more money which increases their chance to get a girlfriend.
 It’s not a minor difference either.
 On average, a man can expect an extra $789 USD per year for every inch added to his height.